Western Atlantic Coast - Algarve - Portugal

 Arrifana

-It is worth mentioning that as the whole of this coast is in a protected area, building regulations are, quite rightly, strict and it is really important (if you were thinking of buying property here) to make sure that all the appropriate licences and permissions have been obtained and adhered to.
-(From time to time there are 'issues' in the local papers regarding building in the Costa Vicentina park.
+It is worth mentioning that the whole of this coast is in a protected natural park and building regulations are strict, so for anyone thinking of buying property it is essential to make sure that all the appropriate licences and permissions have been obtained and adhered to.

 Carrapateira